-Table 4 shows the estimates for the younger cohort for two different outcome variablesprimary school enrolment and grade attainment.
-The initiation of children into primary school education is significantly delayed by parental health shocks faced during R1-R2 which is the early childhood stage.
-In particular, we find that health shocks to mother delays the enrolment and age-specific grade attainment (Appendix VI).
-Other factors that have a significant influence on enrollment in primary education are as follows.
-Female children are more likely
+Table 4 shows the estimates for the younger cohort for two different outcome variables primary school enrolment and grade attainment.
+The initiation of children into primary school education is significantly delayed by parental health shocks faced during R1-R2, which is the early childhood stage.
+In particular, we find that health shocks to the mother delay enrolment and age-specific grade attainment (Appendix Table 4).
+Other factors that have a significant influence on enrolment in primary education are as follows: Female children are more likely to be enrolled in school at an appropriate age while the contrary is the case for the eldest child.
+The more years of schooling attained by the mother, the higher the chances of grade attainment at the appropriate age.
+Migration of the household and unavailability of quality primary school in the community have a significant negative effect on primary school enrolment.
+But the coefficients on initial wealth groups to which the households belong, though significant, have signs contradictory to the expected results.
+Among the estimates not presented in the table, other income shocks, especially economic shocks like household job loss, reduce the age-specific grade attainment of the child.